johnnylam88/nerien-ovale-scripts/README.md

 ### Status ###

-There are user-contributed scripts for Patch 5.2 for the following classes and specializations.
+There are user-contributed scripts for Patch 5.3 for the following classes and specializations.

-- Druid: Feral, Guardian
+- Druid: Balance, Feral, Guardian
 - Hunter: Beast Mastery, Survival
 - Mage: Arcane, Fire, Frost
 - Monk: Brewmaster, Windwalker